Sumchatyj/calculate_sha256_from_3_HEAD/README.md

 Beautiful Soup, saves any files found to the local file system and calculates the SHA-256 hash for all files downloaded to the local file system.

-Scraper has 100% test coverage
+Scraper has 100% test coverage.

 ## Getting started